N-gram Language Models: Probability-Based Text Generation & Prediction

 The distributions reveal how context constrains possibilities.
 After "the," many words are plausible, but after "sat," almost all probability mass concentrates on "on."
 Longer contexts generally produce more peaked distributions, reflecting stronger constraints.

-Working with NLTKLink Copied
+Working with NLTK

 NLTK provides built-in n-gram functionality: